NShumway/open-with/README.md

 ## How It Works

-1. The extension detects when you're viewing a Google Workspace document
+1. When you click the toolbar icon, the popup detects if you're on a supported Google Workspace page
-2. On right-click, it shows a context menu with the default app for that file type
+2. If supported, it shows a confirmation with the document name and file type
-3. When clicked, the extension:
+3. When you click "Open", the extension:
    - Exports the document using Google's export API
    - Downloads the file to your Downloads folder
-   - Sends the file path to the native host
+   - Sends the file path to the native messaging host
    - The native host opens the file with your default application

 ## Troubleshooting